IS-Projects/react-router-v6/README.md

 - NavLink does not have activeClassName property, instead className accepts a function that can check if the element is active or not.
 - Redirect component is replaced by Navigate component with the prop "replace" in it.
 If used without replace, the page is simply pushed.
 - For nested routes, we need to wrap Route with Routes always.
 Also, the main path needs to include the "/*" to be able to reach to the nested element.
 And the nested element path now needs to be written as a relative path to the parent path.
-- An alternative for nestes routes is to put it in the main routes file, and then use the Outlet component to specifiy where we want the nested component to be in.
+- An alternative for nested routes is to put it in the main routes file, and then use the Outlet component to specifiy where we want the nested component to be in.
 - useHistory hook is replaced by useNavigate hook.
 	- To push a website, we simply pass the path as an argument.
 Ex: navigate('/welcome')
 	- To replace the website, we add the object {replace: true} as another argument.
 Ex: navigate('/welcome', {replace:true})